braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 ## Using Content Blocks

-1. Create your Content Block.
+After creating your Content Block, you can insert it in your messaging by following these steps:

 2. Copy the Content Block Liquid Tag from your Content Block page.
 3. Insert the Content Block Liquid tag into the message.
 You can also begin typing the Liquid and have the tag auto-populate.

-## Updating and copying Content Blocks
+### Updating and copying Content Blocks

 If you choose to update a Content Block, it will update in all messages the Content Block is used.

 If you want to update a Content Block for a single message or make a copy to use in other messages, you can copy the HTML from the original message to your new one, or edit the original Content Block (it must have been used in a message already) and save it.
 You will then get a prompt that allows you to save it as a new Content Block.